 How to use the update screenshot tool

-When using the refresh or take new options, your new screenshot will be used to update the heatmap report.
+When using any of these options, your new screenshot will be used to update the Heatmap report.
 Heatmap data will also be updated based on newly visible content.

 Repeat the update screenshot process for other devices to also update their screenshots

 Taking a new screenshot for one device won't update the screenshots across all devices.
 To update the screenshots of other devices, first select the relevant device type using the device selector on the right-hand side when viewing a heatmap (e.g. desktop, tablet, mobile).
-Then repeat the Update screenshot steps listed above to refresh or take a new screenshot for the device you've currently selected when viewing your heatmap.
+Then repeat the Update screenshot steps listed above for the device you've currently selected when viewing your heatmap.

 What if my screenshot still doesn't look right?